stephanfowler/nft-surface/README.md

 * Deploy a smart contract and create a catalog file using the [smart-contact](/smart-contract/) project.
 * Deploy the user-facing site to a suitable host (eg Vercel.com) using the [client](/client/) projects.

-It is highly reccomended to first do this a few times on an Ethereum testnet (eg Rinkeby).
-Ethereum mainnet deploymets are _expensive_.
+It is highly reccomended to try this a few times first on a testnet!
+Mainnet deploymets are _expensive_.